thomasgtaylor/how.wtf/content/blog/2024-01-16-tagging-in-aws-cdk.md

 ### Tag resources in AWS CDK

 As shown above, tagging an individual resource is easy.

-The example below is in Python, but the same technique can be applied to other languages:

 ```python
 from aws_cdk import App, Stack, Tags